 Severe storms and at least one tornado slammed central Tennessee in the early hours on March 3, 2020 killing more than 20 people and leaving many more injured or homeless.

 YMCA of Middle Tennessee's family wellness centers remained open, and the Downtown, Margaret Maddox and Northwest locations made showers available to members of the community who need them.
 One of the Y-CAP community outreach program sites sustained significant damage, though thankfully, no one there was injured.

 YMCA of Middle Tennessee has listed ways that you can help their community recover.
 Please consider donating to their community partners.

 Since December 28, 2019, Puerto Rico’s southern coast has experienced over 1,000 earthquakes, aftershocks and tremors, including a magnitude 6.4 earthquake on January 7th that toppled buildings, triggered power shutdowns across the entire island and drove over 5,000 people to flee their homes.

-YMCA of the USA is working with both Ys to assess their most important needs:
+YMCA of the USA worked with both Ys to assess their most important needs:

 - Keep the Ys open to serve community needs and provide stability to staff and their families.

 - Provide mental health support to staff and volunteers to address anxiety.

 - Assist with urgent repairs and infrastructure needs including but not limited to structural inspections, generator repairs, etc.